-So much of the Christian preaching in Acts is couched in the language of Jewish Messianism that an excursus on the Jewish Messianic hope is needed to grasp its significance...In time the rule of God would be established and this revived theocracy would mean the renovation of Israel, and through Israel of the nations as spiritual dependents of Mount Zion.10
+So much of the Christian preaching in Acts is couched in the language of Jewish Messianism that an excursus on the Jewish Messianic hope is needed to grasp its significance In time the rule of God would be established and this revived theocracy would mean the renovation of Israel, and through Israel of the nations as spiritual dependents of Mount Zion.
+13

 The value of this comment lies in its concise description of the content of the hope revealed by the apostles' question.
 They were expecting the re-establishment of the promised Davidic theocracy.
-Discussion of the Kingdom of God (Acts 1:3) provoked an eager response from the disciples.
-Mention of the holy spirit (Acts 1:5) in the same context naturally led to the supposition that the time had finally arrived for the manifestation of the Messianic Kingdom described by Old Testament prophecy.
-Our passage therefore, far from being an indication of apostolic ignorance, is of the highest significance as revealing the apostolic mind on eschatology and the nature of the Kingdom of God.
+Discussion of the kingdom of God (Acts 1:3) provoked an eager response from the disciples.
+Mention of the Holy Spirit (Acts 1:5) in the same context naturally led to the supposition that the time had finally arrived for the manifestation of the Messianic kingdom described by Old Testament prophecy.
+Our passage therefore, far from being an indication of apostolic ignorance, is of the highest significance as revealing the apostolic mind on eschatology and the nature of the kingdom of God.
+Commentary seems, however, to have dismissed Luke's and the apostles' testimony to early Christian views of the future.